 The library consists of four floors.
-Staff offices, reference and serials materials, as well as reserves and the circulation desk, are on the first floor.
-The first floor also contains a reading room, the audiovisual collection, rare books, the Martin Luther King, Jr. collection, a photocopier for print materials, microforms and microfilm and microfiche readers/photocopiers.
-The second floor contains the computer lab, additional staff offices and the beginning of the book collection.
+Staff offices, reference and serials materials, reserves and the circulation desk are on the first floor.
+The first floor also contains a reading room, the audio-visual collection, rare books, the Martin Luther King, Jr. collection, a photocopier for print materials, microforms and microfilm and microfiche readers/printer.
+The second floor contains the computer lab and the beginnings of the book collection.
 The third and fourth floors consist entirely of the book collection.